Pain affects all parts of our life.

 Chronic pain – Persistent, long lasting and a health condition in its own right

-Pain is a complex problem.
+It comes in many forms (sharp, dull, throbbing, stabbing, aching, tingling etc.) and may be constant or come and go.
 It involves interaction between your sensory nerves, spinal cord and brain.
 Persistent triggering of this pathway can lead to the amplification of pain long after initial injuries have what initially caused you pain has healed.
 This can happen for a variety of reasons and warrants a multi-faced treatment approach.

 In addition to dealing with the pain itself, there are many other related symptoms that can be experienced including: